BDC Hamburger Icon

 Failing to be consistent

 Have you ever come across a great product that doesn’t match the company’s branding?
 If the packaging design is off or the tone and voice of the brand’s website don’t complement those on the company’s social media pages, consumers can tell the business is being inconsistent.
-For many shoppers, this results in a negative association with the brand.
-The last thing a business wants is to be labeled “inconsistent,” because this breaks consumer trust.
+For many shoppers, this results in a negative association with the brand because inconsistency breaks trust.

 Neglecting market trends

-When you ignore market trends, you slowly make your business unviable in the long term.
+When you ignore market trends, you slowly ruin your business’s long-term viability.
 It can be hard to keep up with the fast trends in the internet age, but the potential for growth is worth the hustle.
-In this case, pay attention to the trends dominating Gen Z and millennial behavior and preferences.
+In this case, pay attention to the trends dominating the behavior and preferences of Gen Z and millennials.

-For example, according to the aforementioned HubSpot research, “1 in 2 Gen Zers want companies to take a stance on social issues, specifically racial justice, LGBTQ+ rights, gender inequality, and climate change,” and 41% of millennials feel the same way.
+Research shows that many consumers want brands to take a stronger stance on social issues, such as healthcare, racial justice and climate change.
 That means businesses would be wise to authentically incorporate these topics into their brand content.
-A company that ignores such matters may come across as tone-deaf, ignorant or clueless – surefire ways to turn off, rather than attract, this key demographic.
+A company that ignores such matters may come across as tone-deaf, ignorant or clueless, which is a surefire way to turn off, rather than attract, this key demographic.

 author image